-Financial statements are prepared for a specific time period normally a year.
-Looking at one such period could be misleading because of seasonal impact on businesses, economic ups and downs etc. It is always advisable to look at 2 to 3 periods or even more if we wish to have a true analysis of the affairs of a company.
-Also, these statements show financial position on a particular date where is the financial position changes every day and with every transaction.
+Financial statements are prepared for a specific time period, normally a year.
+Looking at one such period could be misleading because of the seasonal impact on businesses, economic ups, and downs, etc. It is always advisable to look at 2 to 3 periods or even more.
+If we wish to have a true analysis of the affairs of a company.
+Also, these statements show the financial position on a particular date where the financial position changes every day and with every transaction.

-For checking the performance of one company, it is a common practice to compare it with other similar company in the same sector.
-A financial statement just gives an indication and does not facilitate true comparison between the two companies.
-It is simply because different accounting practices followed by these companies.
+For checking the performance of one company, it is a common practice to compare it with other similar companies in the same sector.
+A financial statement indicates and does not facilitate a true comparison between the two companies.
+It is simply because these companies follow different accounting practices.
 Although, good companies mention most of the deviations from accounting policies in their disclosures.
 Even after a financial statement reader takes the pain of reading the disclosure, and if he finds a difference in policies of two companies, he cannot go and reprepare the financial statements based on one single policy for the sake of his comparison.
-We must note that it is a good practice to read disclosures along with the financial statements like income statement, balance sheet, and cash flow statement.
+We must note that it is a good practice to read disclosures and financial statements.
+Like income statements, balance sheets, and cash flow statements (three statement model).

-There is seldom any company on this earth which is identifying and recording each and every intangible asset in their books of accounts.
-On one hand, there are missed intangible assets.
+There is seldom any company on this earth that is identifying and recording every intangible asset in their books of accounts.
+On the one hand, there are missed intangible assets.
 And on the other hand, the expenses incurred to create those intangible assets (knowingly or unknowingly) are recorded or charged to the income statement as an expense.
 Such a policy will significantly diminish the valuation of a company.
 It is a common issue spotted in startup companies.
-With their hard work, they create intellectual properties but in the initial phase of their business, they generate minimal sales based on that.
+With their hard work, they create intellectual properties, but in the initial phase of their business, they generate minimal sales based on that.

 Prone to Frauds

 There are many situations when the financial statement becomes a tool to commit fraud.
-There are a lot of agencies who base their decisions on funding, rating etc on financial statements.
-Another possibility of window dressing of financial statement could be by the management team itself.
-If the shareholders have introduced remuneration policy linked to the performance shown in the financial statements, the management team has an incentive to deliberately show higher incomes.
-Another possibility of financial statement manipulation can try is when majority shareholders are part of the board of directors and the management team.
-When these shareholders want to exit from their investment in the company, they have all the incentive to show higher profit and influence the stock market price of the company.
-So that they can realize the higher value of there investments.
+There are a lot of agencies that base their decisions on funding, rating, etc., on financial statements.
+Another possibility of window dressing financial statements could be by the management team itself.
+If the shareholders have introduced a remuneration policy linked to the performance shown in the financial statements, the management team has an incentive to show higher incomes deliberately.
+Another possibility of financial statement manipulation can try when majority shareholders are part of the board of directors and the management team.
+When these shareholders want to exit from their investment in the company, they have all the incentives to show higher profit and influence the stock market price of the company.
+So that they can realize the higher value of their investments.

 Ignores Non-Financial Matters

 Successfully running a business is not limited to sales, expenses, and profits.
-A lot of other environmental, sociological, political factors, competitive position, contribution towards local communities etc impact the business.
+Many other environmental, sociological, political factors, competitive position, contribution towards local communities, etc., impact the business.
 These factors are ignored in the financial statements.
 Although big and good companies have started taking care of these factors in their annual reports, there are many companies for whom writing for reporting about these factors is just a formality.

-When somebody uses unaudited financial statements, they can really be misleading without the express opinion of the auditor’s about the true and fair view of the affairs of the company.
+When somebody uses unaudited financial statements, they can really be misleading without the express opinion of the auditor about the true and fair view of the company’s affairs.
 The sad part here is that some audited financial statements are also as good as unaudited financial statements due to various reasons.
 The reasons could be the inefficiency of auditors, when management and auditors have common interests, etc.

 When a potential investor is looking at the financial statements of a company, what will he be interested in?
 If I were the investor, I would be interested in the future expected profits of the company.
-The simple logic behind this is that if I invest today, I would get my return on investment only when the company continue making profits and raise the levels of profit in the coming years.
-There is no express indication by the financial statements about the future.
+The simple logic behind this is that if I invest today, I will get my return on investment only when the company continues to make profits and raise the profit levels in the coming years.
+There is no express indication in the financial statements about the future.

 Errors and Omissions

-The basic recording of transactions is carried out by the accounting executive who is normally not highly qualified.
-So there are always chances of errors and omissions.
-Such misrepresentation in the ultimate financial statements.
+The accounting executive carries out the basic recording of transactions which is normally not highly qualified.
+So there are always chances of errors and omissions—such as misrepresentation in the ultimate financial statements.

-Financial statements highly focus on quantitative data and thus misses out on qualitative information which is very crucial in running the show.
+Financial statements focus highly on quantitative data and thus miss out on qualitative information, which is crucial in running the show.
 Qualitative information could be the efficiency of management, employees, customer satisfaction, the efficiency of the supply chain, etc.

-Financial statements are not self-explanatory which a layman can understand.
-Reading, understanding and interpreting the financial statements requires expert knowledge of accounting, finance etc. Investors from other backgrounds have real difficulty in deciding whether to continue their investment in a particular company or not.
+Financial statements are not self-explanatory, which a layperson can understand.
+Reading, understanding, and interpreting financial statements requires expert knowledge of accounting, finance, etc. Investors from other backgrounds have real difficulty in deciding whether to continue their investment in a particular company or not.
 They have to rely on other experts.
-A big investor can still manage but small investors may find it difficult to afford expert advice for their small investments.
+A big investor can still manage, but small investors may find it difficult to afford expert advice for their small investments.

 Real Profits Hidden